siddham-jain/logo-detection-model/Logo Detection Pipeline - Approach.md

 - When I tried to run my script on the original video, my VS Code crashed due to insufficient resources.
 After trimming the video to one minute in length, the script ran successfully.

 ##### Conclusion
-This project has successfully implemented a YOLOv8s-based model for Pepsi and Coca-Cola logo detection in video streams.
+In this project I have successfully implemented a YOLOv8s-based model for Pepsi and Coca-Cola logo detection in video streams.
 While there is room for improvement, particularly in balancing class performance and optimizing resource usage, this implementation lays down a solid foundation for real-time logo detection.

 Future work will focus on expanding the dataset, refining the model architecture, and enhancing overall system efficiency to address the challenges and further improve performance.